dominathan/devise_challenge_questionable/README.md

 ## Challenge questions plugin for Devise

 This plugin forces a two step login process.
-After entering {resource}name and password, you must then answer a challenge question.
+After entering username and password, you must then answer a challenge question.
 Unlike security questions which are typically used when doing things like changing passwords, the challenge question must be answered each time logging in.
-You can set which {resource}s need to answer a challenge question
+You can set which users(or preferred resource) need to answer a challenge question
 ## Features

 * configure max challenge question attempts